Rebuilding

 Some people in our church will have the capacity to pledge an additional amount, and some will not—and that’s okay!
 Giving to support these projects is your decision to consider with God.
 You should never feel pressured to give.
 You’re a beloved part of this community, no matter what.

-It’s over a two-year period
+It’s over an extended period of time

 FAQ